cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ```

 !!! note
       The distance metrics that can be used with the K-Means algorithm are the Euclidean distances (`e2dist`,`edist`).
-The use of any other distance metric will result in an error being flagged.
+The use of any other distance metric will result in an error.

 ### `.ml.clust.ap`

 Affinity Propagation groups data based on the similarity between points and subsequently finds _exemplars_, which best represent the points in each cluster.
 The algorithm does not require the user to input the number of clusters, but will determine the optimum solution by exchanging real-valued messages between points until a high-valued set of exemplars is produced.

-The algorithm uses a user specified damping coefficient to reduce the availability and responsibility of messages passed between points, while a preference value is used to set the diagonal values of the similarity matrix.
+The algorithm uses a user-specified damping coefficient to reduce the availability and responsibility of messages passed between points, while a preference value is used to set the diagonal values of the similarity matrix.
 A more detailed explanation of the algorithm can be found [here](https://towardsdatascience.com/unsupervised-machine-learning-affinity-propagation-algorithm-explained-d1fef85f22c8).

 Syntax: `.ml.clust.ap[data;df;dmp;diag]`